-Teachers and Professors, together with parents, are perhaps the most influential persons on young people’s future.
-Who has never heard the story about somebody changing a career plan just because he or she ‘did not like’ a specific knowledge area at school?
-And how much this aversion is really a lack of vocation or the consequence of the poor interaction between teacher and student?
+Teachers and professors, along with parents, are often the most influential individuals on young people’s future.
+Who has never heard the story about somebody changing a career plan just because they “did not like” a specific knowledge area at school?
+And how much is this aversion really a lack of vocation or the consequence of poor interaction between teacher and student?

 One of the main goals of a professor should be to establish a close relationship to students, identifying the strongest points in each individual, and learning how to guide them according to their personal vocation, instead of imposing pre-established teaching formats.
 As educators, we must acknowledge that our student-body is diverse, come from different backgrounds and learn in different ways.
 This perspective contributes to promoting a relationship of mutual trust between professor and students, which is so important to each individual’s learning process and to the development of their creative ideas, as well as their critical-thinking skills.
 It is nothing new to acknowledge that successful teaching means constant learning.
 I have been teaching for over 20 years, and in every single semester I learn, not only from other scholars, but also from my students, both graduates and undergraduates.
 Teaching, for me, is also more than reciting facts and knowledge; it is about asking complex questions.
 I always tell my students that crafting good questions is much harder than giving “proper” answers, because asking questions is the basis for critical thinking.